surma/surma.dev/content/things/spreadsheet.md

   <figcaption>Not pretty, but a <code>&lt;table&gt;</code> is a quick (and semantically correct!) way to render a spreadsheet-style document.</figcaption>
 </figure>

-**Disclaimer:** You might feel an itch to point out that I didn’t use HTML tables 100% correctly (where’s `<thead>` and `<th>`?
-This all depends on the position and the company you are interviewing for and) and that this will be increasingly hard to make accessible.
+**Disclaimer:** You might feel an itch to point out that I didn’t use HTML tables correctly (where’s `<thead>` and `<th>`?) and that this will be increasingly hard to make accessible.
 Both is true.
-I forgot about table headers and didn’t want to pretend that I wrote perfect markup when I didn’t.
-Regarding accessibility, I chose a table which is already better than `<div>` and a CSS-based grid.
-However, in my experience most interviews still focus on algorithmic knowledge and framework knowledge, so accessibility often isn’t required.
-However, the more senior your role, the more I’d expect interviewers to at least expect you to know when you are letting accessessibility fall to the wayside.
+Using a table is, in fact, the semantically correct element to use and will do better than `<div>` soup with CSS grid.
+That, of course, doesn’t mean that this is properly accessible by any means and it depends on the position and the role whether or not this is acceptable.
+The more senior your role, the more I’d expect interviewers to insist on at least basic platform-provided accessibility.
 Depending on what you're being asked to build, accessibility could either be expected (like when you are building a check out form) or not (maybe for something like a canvas-based game).

 The plan is that the `<Spreadsheet>` component will handle the overall state and contain the logic for processing the formulas later on.
 The `<Cell>`’s job is mostly to be a toggle between showing a cell’s value and an `<input>` field so the user can edit the formula.
 I’ll implement that a bit later.